AmineRaouane/Data_Science_Salaries_Prediction/README.md

 # Data Science Salaries Prediction

 ## Overview
 This project focuses on predicting salaries in the field of data science.
-The dataset used for this prediction is [provide_dataset_name].
+The dataset used for this prediction is [jobs_in_data.csv].
 Various Python libraries such as Pandas, NumPy, Matplotlib, Scikit-Learn, and Seaborn are employed for data analysis, visualization, and machine learning model development.
 Jupyter Notebook is used as the primary environment for code development and documentation.

 ## Features
 - Data cleaning and preprocessing